How To Install Vinyl Siding On A Mobile Home – Full DIY Instructions?

 Can I Get Insulated Lap Siding Panels?

-Yes, some manufacturers make the panels with a slim foam backing for extra insulation.
+Yes, some manufacturers make the panels with a slim styrofoam backing for extra insulation.
 These insulated panels are more expensive and awkward to install.
 They do come on some new houses and these panels increase the insulation R-Value by a factor of 1.

 Click Here To Read: How To Install Vinyl Skirting On A Mobile Home – Full DIY Guide.